History of Xinjiang: Western Liao (1124–1218)

 In 1124 the Khitan people, nomadic people from northeast Asia, led by Yelü Dashi and the royal family marched from Kedun to establish the Qara Khitai in Central Asia.
 The migration included Han Chinese, Bohai, Jurchen, Mongol tribes, the Xiao consort clan, etc. Some Khitans migrated into western areas even before.
 In 1132, further remnants of the Liao dynasty from Manchuria and North China entered Xinjiang, fleeing the onslaught of the Jurchens into North China.
 They established an exile regime, the Qara Khitai, which became overlord over both Kara-Khanid held and Uyghur held parts of the Tarim Basin for the next century.
 During the Liao, many Han Chinese lived in Kedun, situated in present-day Mongolia.

 In 1208, a Naiman prince named Kuchlug fled his homeland after being defeated by the Mongols.
 He fled westward to the Qara Khitai, where he became an advisor.
 However, he rebelled three years later and usurped the throne of Qara Khitai.
 His regime proved to be short-lived however because the Mongols under Genghis Khan would soon invade Central Asia including the Qara Khitai.

 The Qara-Khitai empire retained Chinese characteristics in their state to appeal to the Muslim Central Asians and legitimize Khitai rule.
 This was because China had a good reputation among the Muslims, who viewed China as extremely civilized, with their unique script (hanzi), expert artisans, legal system, justice and religious tolerance.
 These were among the virtues attributed to the Chinese despite their idol worship.
 At the time, the Turkic, Arab, Byzantine, Indian rulers, and the Chinese emperor were known as the world's "five great kings."
 The memory of Tang China was so engraved into the Muslim perception that they continued to view China through the lens of the Tang.
 Anachronisms appeared in Muslim writings even after the end of the Tang.

-Mongol-Turkic Khanates (12th–18th c.)
+Mongol-Turkic Khanates (12th–18th century)

 Mongol Empire and Chagatai Khanate (1225–1340s)

 In 1206 Genghis Khan unified the Mongol and Turkic tribes on the Mongolian plateau, establishing the Mongol Empire (1206–1368).
 In 1209, after they began their advance west, the Uyghur state in the Turfan-Urumqi area offered its allegiance to the Mongol Empire.
 It paid taxes and sent troops to fight for the Mongol imperial effort and work as civil servants.
 In return, the Uyghur rulers retained control of their kingdom.
 In 1218, Genghis captured Qara Khitai.

-After the dead of Möngke Khan in 1259, the Mongol Empire was divided into four khanates.
+After the death of Möngke Khan in 1259, the Mongol Empire was divided into four khanates.
 In 1271 the Yuan dynasty (1271–1368) was founded by Kublai Khan and based in modern-day Beijing, but lost control of the Tarim Basin and Zungharia to Ariq Böke, ruler of Mongolia.